Provotorov-A-A/qt_cmake_project/README.md

    `./scripts/make.sh run`

 ## Notes
-1. You can also use help script to to execute *clean* and *install* targets.
+1. You can also use help script to execute *clean* and *install* targets.
 Use help:

    `./scripts/make.sh --help`
 2. You can add or change default environment variables (add cmake path for example) in *./scripts/set_env.sh* file that will be executed before any command with ./scripts/make.sh help file.